Perfection is mandatory

 3. Check the designer knows the difference between ADF and Passivhaus ventilation requirements, understands acoustics, provides installable designs rather than indicative designs, and is ideally familiar with PHPP.
 It helps to speak the same language as the Passivhaus certifier.

-4. Design the system very early in the construction drawings phase, before choosing floor joists, plant locations, and before planning the other M&E. Air is compressible unlike water, and compressing it by forcing it through ducting affects energy performance, so anything that moves air should take priority over anything that move water.
+4. Think about MVHR very early at RIBA stage 4, the technical design of the building.
+Before you choose floor joists, plant location/s, and before planning the other M&E. Air is compressible unlike water, and if you compress it by forcing it through ducting it affects your energy performance, so ducts that carry air should take priority over water pipes or wiring.

 5. Find an installer with Passivhaus experience.
 It’ll pay dividends to find a site manager with Passivhaus experience too.
-Someone who’s already been through the process and knows the importance of airtightness at every step of the build.
+Someone who’s already been through the arduous process and knows how difficult it is to make an airtight house.
+They need eagle eyes at every step of the build to prevent air leaks.

-7. Expect to pay more for a ‘certifiable’ system compared to a regular MVHR.
-Everything needs over-engineering to guarantee it’ll run quietly enough for certification purposes.
-You need more attenuation, more insulation, potentially more ducting and maybe a larger machine.
-Larger machine running at a lower rate are quieter than smaller machines running at a higher rate,
+7. Expect to pay quite a bit more for a ‘certifiable’ MVHR system compared to a regular ADF system.
+Everything needs over-engineering to guarantee it’ll run quietly and efficiently enough to pass the acoustic and energy tests.
+You need more attenuation, more insulation, potentially more ducting and maybe a larger, higher-spec machine.
+It could take a day to set up a large 4B6P social home properly, or even two for a sizable custom/self-build.

 See the MVHR install process